Shah Ismail Order: History and status

-Shah Ismail Order was among several medals and orders, requested to be reviewed and created by the President Abulfaz Elchibey on November 10, 1992 by a Presidential Decree No. 370.
-The order was created by the Decree No. 755 of the President of Azerbaijan, Heydar Aliyev and ratified by National Assembly of Azerbaijan on December 6, 1993.
-The Shah Ismail Order is given to the high-ranking officers of Azerbaijani Armed Forces the following services:
+Shah Ismail Order was among several medals and orders, requested to be reviewed and created by then President Abulfaz Elchibey on November 10, 1992 by Presidential Decree No. 370.
+The order was created by Decree No. 755 of the President of Azerbaijan, Heydar Aliyev, and ratified by the National Assembly of Azerbaijan on December 6, 1993.
+The Shah Ismail Order is given to the high-ranking officers of Azerbaijani Armed Forces for rendering the following services: